About Casper Wave

 In order to make good on any of these, Casper’s customer support team can be reached at 888-498-0003.

-What Are Sleepers Saying About the Casper Wave Mattress?
+What Are Other Sleepers Saying About the Casper Wave Mattress?

-Speaking of price, interviewed for a recent Fast Company article, Jeff Chapin explained that the company spared no expense when building the Wave mattress, by:
+Interviewed for a Fast Company article, Chief of Product Jeff Chapin explained that the company spared no expense when building the Wave mattress, by:

 “Bringing in materials from Belgium, Germany, and Korea that contain the latest polymer technology that are more resilient, springing back faster upon touch and thereby providing better support.
 The Wave was also more costly to build since mattress factories aren’t equipped to churn out such a complex design, so Casper had to work with their suppliers on new production lines.”

 The article’s author, Elizabeth Segran, had an opportunity to sleep on a Wave mattress for four nights, noting that her hips sank deeper into the bed than the rest of her body, making her spine feel straighter, regardless of position.
 She reported feeling very rested each morning during her test run.

 Disclaimer: While our firsthand experience with the Casper Wave mattress was great, we didn’t test competitors to directly compare at this time.